 - How Much Weight Should the Scooter Carry?

-- When looking at different scooters, take into consideration not only your own body weight but also the accessories that you will carry with you.
-The combined weight of the accessories and your own personal weight may help you narrow down your scooter options.
-Don't choose a scooter with a weight capacity close to yours; instead, choose a scooter in the next highest capacity range.
+- Figuring out what your required weight capacity for a scooter is will help you narrow down your choices substantially.
+When looking at different scooters, take into consideration not only your own weight but the accessories that you will also be carrying with you.
+The combined weight of the accessories and your own personal weight will help you significantly narrow down your options in terms of which scooter is the correct choice for you.
+Don't choose a scooter with a weight capacity close to yours; instead, choose a scooter in the next capacity range.

 - What Is Your Current Environment Like?

 - If you're searching for a mobility scooter to get around the house, you will need to take into consideration how narrow your hallways or bathrooms are.
 If you live in a smaller, more compact home, then you might want to consider a three-wheel mobility scooter.
-If you're going to travel with your scooter, then you may want to consider investing in a travel scooter, which usually come apart easily for quick transport.
+If you're going to be taking your scooter outside of the house, then you might want to consider investing in a travel scooter, which usually comes apart easily for quick transport.

 - Indoor or Outdoor Scooter?

-- If you're going to be using your scooter primarily outside the house, then you should consider purchasing either a four-wheel scooter or a four-wheel heavy-duty scooter.
-Heavy duty scooters have a high weight capacity and larger drive motors, making it an ideal type of scooter for people who weigh more and who are going to be taking their scooter on long excursions.
-If you're going to be using your scooter primarily inside, then your best choice is going to be a three-wheel scooter that will maneuver around small spaces more easily.
+- If you're going to be using your scooter outside primarily, then you should look into purchasing a four-wheel scooter or perhaps a four-wheel heavy duty scooter.
+Heavy-duty scooters have a high weight capacity and larger drive motors, making it an ideal type of scooter for people who require a higher weight capacity and who are going to be taking their scooter on long excursions.
+If you're going to be using your scooter primarily inside, then your best choice is going to be a three-wheeled scooter that will maneuver around small spaces without difficulty.

 - How Will You Store Your Mobility Scooter?

-- If you plan to transport your scooter, then you will want to choose a scooter that can be quickly assembled and disassembled.
-Additionally, you will need to check the dimensions of the scooter to make sure that it will fit safely in your car.
+- If you're going to be transporting your scooter quite a bit, then you will definitely want to choose a scooter that can be quickly assembled and disassembled.
+Additionally, you will need to check the dimensions of the scooter to make sure that it will fit safely into the back of your car.
 If you can afford it, it might be ideal for you to have multiple scooters for both home and travel.

 Talking to Your Doctor About a Mobility Scooter

-If you're unsure which scooter is ideal for you, talking to your doctor can help.
+If you're really unsure about which scooter is ideal for you, talking to your doctor can help.
 Because there are so many different types of scooters in a variety of different styles, it can be overwhelming to choose one.
-But with input from your doctor, you should be able to narrow down which scooter is the best choice for you.
+But with the input from your doctor, you should be able to narrow down which scooter is the correct choice for you.

-Vitality Medical carries a wide variety of scooters, including three-wheel scooters, four-wheel scooters, heavy-duty scooters, and lightweight scooters.
+Vitality Medical carries a wide variety of different scooters, including three wheel scooters, four wheel scooters, heavy weight scooters and lightweight scooters.
 You can visit our mobility scooter page to learn more about the different options available to you.